 After your retirement accounts are set up and automated, now it’s time to shift our attention to other accounts – like savings or money market accounts, that offer quick and easy saving options to nearly everyone.

-If you don’t have a savings account, consider opening one and using it to hold your emergency funds.
+If you don’t have a savings account, open one and use it to hold your emergency funds.
 Or, some people open accounts for individual purposes like gifts or college.
 Vacations.
 Really, anything.

 To automate the process of funding your savings account(s), a popular method is monthly transfers from your checking account.
 Most banks offer an easy online tool to set up recurring transfers from one account to another – yes even at a different bank.
 This is generally the easiest method to establish customized savings schedules that work best for you beyond funding your long-term retirement accounts (401ks and IRAs).